SahilGothoskar/Sales/Assignment_3/Readme.md

 				);
 				'''

-# Creating the table into our
+# Creating the table into our database
-# database
 cursor.execute(create_table)

-# Opening the tweets-records.csv file
+# Opening the Cleaned.csv file
 file = open('D:\DMDD\Assignment 3\TEST\Cleaned.csv' , errors='ignore')

-# Reading the contents of the
+# Reading the contents of the Cleaned.csv file
-# tweets-records.csv file
 contents = csv.reader(file)

-# SQL query to insert data into the
+# SQL query to insert data into the walmart table
-# tweets table
 insert_records = "INSERT INTO walmart (RegionType, RegionName,	City,	State,	Metro,	SizeRank,	MarketHealthIndex,	SellForGain) VALUES( ?, ?, ?, ?, ?, ?, ?, ?)"

-# Importing the contents of the file
-# into our tweets table
+# Importing the contents of the file into our walmart table
 cursor.executemany(insert_records, contents)

-# SQL query to retrieve all data from
-# the person table To verify that the
-# data of the csv file has been successfully
-# inserted into the table
+# SQL query to retrieve all data from  the person table To verify that the  data of the csv file has been successfully  inserted into the table
-# Change Table to tweets after the SQL
+# Change Table to walmart after the SQL
 select_all = "SELECT * FROM walmart"
 rows = cursor.execute(select_all).fetchall()